Call us FREE on

 Over £250,000 5% £2,000 +

-How does Stamp Duty work for leasehold properties?
+How does Stamp Duty work for leasehold properties in England and Northern Ireland?

-Residential and non-residential properties can be either freehold or leasehold.
+Stamp Duty Land Tax applies to residential and non-residential properties, either freehold or leasehold.

 The amount of Stamp Duty Land Tax (SDLT) you will have to pay when you purchase a leasehold property depends on whether it is an existing lease (an assigned lease) or a new lease.